Esri/calcite-app-components/src/components/calcite-action-bar/usage/basic.md

 #### With grouping

-Renders a group of `calcite-actions` contained in a `calcite-action-group`.
+Renders a group of `calcite-action`'s contained in a `calcite-action-group`.

 ```html
 <calcite-action-bar>